paraboul/safebrowsing-zig/README.md

 High-performance, Zig implementation of Google Safe Browsing v5 lookups (https://developers.google.com/safe-browsing/)

-* protobuf deserialization code generated using https://github.com/Arwalk/zig-protobuf
-* Host-Suffix Path-Prefix Expressions generation as defined [here](https://developers.google.com/safe-browsing/reference/URLs.and.Hashing#host-suffix-path-prefix-expressions)
-* Local threat database decoding from protobuf using Golomb-Rice compression as defined [here](https://developers.google.com/safe-browsing/reference/Local.Database)
-* Real-Time mode: expressions checked against the Global Cache list
-* Check SHA-256 prefixes against the local database
-* Designed to scan millions of URLs (sub-second on modern hardware)
-* Outputs a list of "unsure" 4-byte prefixes to verify via Google's hash search endpoint
+Safe Browsing is a Google service that lets client applications check URLs against Google's constantly updated lists of unsafe web resources.
+Examples of unsafe web resources are social engineering sites (phishing and deceptive sites) and sites that host malware or unwanted software.

+This library provides a way to query URLs against pre-downloaded threat lists (`hashList`) provided by Google.
+These threat lists act as a kind of Bloom filter–like database, ensuring no false negatives.
+When a positive match is found, a verification query to the Google Safe Browsing API is required.

 ### How it works

 1. **Expression URLs**

-* For each input URL, it computes the v5 host-suffix / path-prefix set.
+* For each input URL, compute the v5 host-suffix / path-prefix set.
 * eTLD+1 are respected using [Public Suffix List](https://publicsuffix.org/)
-* Each expression URL is canonicalized and hashed (SHA-256) to generate 4-byte (prefix) keys.
+* Each expression URL is hashed (SHA-256) to generate 4-byte (prefix) keys.

-2. **Global Cache (Real-Time)**
+2. **Global Cache (Real-Time mode of operation)**

-* Before touching the local DB, it checks the global cache list for real-time verdicts that can short-circuit lookups.
+* Before querying the local threat database, check the global cache for known "safe" URLs.

 3. **Local Database**

-* It loads and decodes the v5 threat list database from Google's update API.
+* Load and decode a hashList (threat list) database from Google's API.
 * The protobuf payload is decoded and Golomb–Rice compressed chunks are expanded into a compact prefix set.

 4. **Unsure prefixes**

-* If a prefix is present but a full hash verdict is required, it emits it in the "unsure" output list for a follow-up hash search request to Google.
+* If a prefix is present in a threat list, emits it in the "unsure" output list for a follow-up hash search request to Google's hashes search endpoint.
-* This minimizes online calls while preserving detection.

 ## TODO